340th FTG debuts its Power BI dashboard during fall commanders’ summit

 |0

-This work, 340th FTG debuts its Power BI dashboard during fall commanders’ summit [Image 3 of 3], by Jet Fabara, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, 340th FTG debuts its Power BI dashboard during fall commanders’ summit, by Jet Fabara, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.